rancher/docs/content/rancher/v2.x/en/admin-settings/authentication/ad/_index.md

 ## Prerequisites

 You'll need to create or obtain from your AD administrator a new AD user to use as service account for Rancher.
-This user must have sufficient permissions to perform searches and read attributes of users and groups under your AD domain.
+This user must have sufficient permissions to perform LDAP searches and read attributes of users and groups under your AD domain.

-Usually a (non-admin) **Domain User** account should be used for this purpose, as by default such user has privileges to view, but not modify other objects in the domain partition.
+Usually a (non-admin) **Domain User** account should be used for this purpose, as by default such user has read-only privileges for most objects in the domain partition.

 Note however, that in some locked-down Active Directory configurations this default behaviour may not apply.
-In such case you will need to ensure that the service account user has both **Read** and **List Content** permissions granted either on the Base OU (enclosing users and groups) or globally for the domain.
+In such case you will need to ensure that the service account user has at least **Read** and **List Content** permissions granted either on the Base OU (enclosing users and groups) or globally for the domain.

 > **Using TLS?**
 >